Root Canal Therapy

-When the pulp inside your tooth becomes severely decayed, it causes pain and swelling.
-If left untreated, the tooth will have to be removed, and a dental implant or dental bridge will be needed to replace it.
+If left untreated, your tooth will have to be removed, and a dental implant or dental bridge will be needed to replace it.
 Root canal therapy is a conservative alternative treatment that can save the tooth.
-Dr. Eugene Stanislaus focuses on endodontics at Brooklyn Heights Dental® and has performed root canal therapy for patients in the Carroll Gardens, Cobble Hill, Crown Heights, Manhattan, and Bedford Stuyvesant areas for over two decades.
+Dr. Eugene Stanislaus focuses on endodontics at Brooklyn Heights Dental® and has performed root canal therapy for patients in the Fort Greene, Carroll Gardens, Cobble Hill, Crown Heights, Manhattan, and Bedford Stuyvesant areas for over two decades.
 We place great importance on delivering you a smile that you can enjoy for a lifetime.

 What Is a Root Canal?